 ASA Assessment: Complaint upheld

-was unlikely to cause serious or widespread offence amongst that audience.
-However, we considered that many of the other online channels that hosted the video, such as a news and entertainment website, were likely to appeal to a wider audience who would
+video was unlikely to cause serious or widespread offence amongst that audience.
+However, we considered that many of the other online channels that hosted the video, such as a news and entertainment website, were likely to appeal to a wider

 We concluded that, in the context of marketing for a sports supplement drink and in light of the fact that the ad was likely to be seen by a varied audience, the video was likely to cause serious or widespread offence.